In a world increasingly polarized by religious conflicts and

 engagement, travel to Fez, and personal transformation and experience.

-Reviews & Awards“Highly Recommended.
+Reviews and Festivals“Highly Recommended.
 A wonderful compilation of spiritual and uplifting music, during a time of world-wide unrest and unease between many cultures and religions; yet, it illustrates the power of the human spirit and the power of music to unite and bring people together.
 The music will have you tapping your toes and maybe even dancing along!”

 – Educational Media Reviews Online